monadicsystems/okapi/docs/index.md

 #### Applicative Comprehensions?

 Since Okapi's Script DSL is an Applicative, it would be possible to use Applicative Comprehensions when defining a Script.
-The Endpoint definition at the top of this page looks like this when using Applicative Comprehensions.
+The Endpoint definition at the top of this page would look like this when using Applicative Comprehensions.

 ```haskell
 {-# LANGUAGE ApplicativeComprehensions #-}